 Pope St. John Paul II, Redemptoris Missio, #92

 “Evangelizing spouses is what our parishes need, especially in urban areas where the pastor and his priest collaborators will never have time and energy to reach all the faithful.”

 Pope Francis, January 25, 2020

-The Missionaries to the Family initiative consists of three stages: discernment, formation and activation.
-The discernment stage explores a person’s calling, desire and fit for becoming a Missionary to the Family.
-The formation stage provides professional training to the missionaries to help them fulfill their calling.
-The activation stage follows formation and empowers the missionary in their mission work within or around the parish.
+The Missionaries to the Family initiative consists of three stages: Discernment, Formation and Service.
+The Discernment stage explores a person’s calling, desire and fit for becoming a Missionary to the Family.
+The Formation stage provides professional training to the missionaries to help them fulfill their calling.
+The Service stage follows Formation and empowers the missionary in their mission work within or around the parish.

 Most often, couples or individuals receive an invitation to serve as a missionary to the family.
 Whether from a priest, parish staff member, family member or friend, this invitation begins the discernment process.
 Those discerning will receive information about the initiative, take time to discuss their fit for the role and enter into prayer for God’s guidance in making the decision.
 Should they decide to become a missionary, a conversation with their pastor and Paradisus Dei will take place, and a formal application will be completed.
 Missionaries will be informed of their acceptance into the next stage, Formation.

 This stage consists of three types of formation over one year’s time: